6exagon/manybusesaway/README.md

 If you want to try this challenge yourself, replacing the contents of the images folder with any number of your own square images (whose filenames follow the same naming conventions) and then running `python3 manybusesaway.py -i images` from the project directory should produce a corresponding index.html file.
 Images are recommended to have dimensions that are a multiple of 100 pixels; photographs here were downsized to 500x500 for consistency and smaller file sizes.
 Most bitmap image formats are acceptable, and even animated .gif and .apng images will render properly in most browsers.

 Any directory can be specified instead of `images`; however, this must be a relative path and this script must be executed from the website root directory for image links to work correctly. `-i images` can also be omitted if no images are to be included.
 Additionally, `-o <file>` can be used to change the filename to output to, and the `-v` flag can be used for verbose output.
-Finally, a variable number of arguments can be specified at the end for which agencies to use and in what order; the default is `king sound everett community pierce intercity kitsap skagit whatcom lewis central pacific`.
+Finally, a variable number of arguments can be specified at the end for which agencies to use and in what order; the default is `king sound everett community pierce intercity kitsap skagit whatcom lewis pacific grays central`.

 Please leave a credit link to this repository at the bottom of the generated HTML output.